Customizer Engraver CP-V3 product review – wood burning

 NOISE

 In the video version of this product review I recorded the sound levels of the engraver.
-It’s not a pleasant sound.
+It’s not a pleasant sound to me.

 POWER & BATTERY

-The green arrow is pointing to the LED indicator that shows what level the engraver is running at.
+The yellow arrow (labeled #2) is pointing to the LED indicator that shows what level the engraver is running at.

-The yellow arrow is pointing to the charge on the battery.
+The blue arrow (labeled #3) is pointing to the charge on the battery.
+The battery has three bars showing how much of a charge is left on the battery.

-I kept track of every time I used the Customizer.
-I did this until the battery ran out of charge.
+I kept track of every time I used the Customizer until the battery ran out of charge.
+As I did this, I noted when the battery charge reduced the number of bars that were lit up.

 Of course, after the battery is drained, it needs to be recharged.
 The user manual states that the charger should not exceed 5v 2A.

 All of the power sources I tried produced 5v, but the amperage was different.
-USB 2 is 0.5a, USB 3 is 0.9a, and the RavPower was 2.1a.
+From a little internet research I did, I found the following: USB 2 is 0.5a, USB 3 is 0.9a, and the RavPower was 2.1a.
 In theory, the higher the amperage, the quicker the Customizer should charge.

-Surprisingly, the amperage to make a difference in the charge time.
+Surprisingly, the amperage did not make a difference in the charge time.
 All three tests took very similar amounts of time to charge and that was almost 3 hours!

 DRILL vs ENGRAVER